 Kathleen E. Woodiwiss: The Flame That Gave Flower to the Romance Genre

-Kathleen E. Woodiwiss, the woman who would revolutionize a genre and sell millions of books, influencing hundreds, if not thousands of authors, came from humble beginnings.
+Kathleen E. Woodiwiss, the woman who would revolutionize a genre and sell millions of books, influencing hundreds, if not thousands, of authors, came from humble beginnings.

-Kathleen Erin Hogg was born on June 3, 1939, in Alexandria, Louisiana She was the youngest of eight children to a disabled World War I veteran and his wife.
+Kathleen Erin Hogg was born on June 3, 1939, in Alexandria, Louisiana She was the youngest of eight children born to a disabled World War I veteran and his wife.
 Kathleen was an imaginative child, creating her own stories that she would tell herself to help her fall asleep.
 At the age of 12, her father died suddenly, upending her family life.

-At 16, she met and instantly fell in love with an Airforce Lieutenant, Ross Eugene Woodiwiss.
-Kathleen would marry him the next year in 1956 while still attending high school.
+At 16, she met and instantly fell in love with an Air Force lieutenant, Ross Eugene Woodiwiss.
+Kathleen would marry him the next year, in 1956, while still attending high school.
 She graduated in 1957.

 The couple spent the next few decades married, having children, and moving all around the globe.